-Editor’s Note: Bastion is a program dedicated to providing homes for returned veterans, and Bastion is officially breaking ground on June 21, 2016.
+Editor’s Note: Bastion is a program dedicated to providing homes for returned veterans.
+Bastion broke ground on June 21, 2016, and offered 19 double family homes, 73 residents, and 196 combined years of service.
+They started the second phase of their construction in April of 2018.
 Below is more information about the program as well as the Bastion short documentary done by UNO student and filmmaker Steve Juliff.

 Film by: UNO student and documentary filmmaker Steve Juliff